Lebo-Madikane/system-engineering-devops/shell-variables-expansions/README.md

 2 - A bash script that prints the home directory of the current user.

 3 - A bash script that performs calculations by adding two numbers.

+4 - A bash script that prints a large collection of organised data.